 Durham Food Hall.
 Can’t agree on where to eat?
 Monica Edwards suggests heading to the Durham Food Hall, home to a diverse mix of dining and drink concepts.
-Order roasted oysters from Locals Oyster Bar, Louisiana red beans and rice from Lula & Sadie’s, or margherita pizza at Napoli.
+Order roasted oysters from Locals LOyster Bar, dumplings from Corner Yaki, or margherita pizza at Napoli.
 For a nightcap, try Riggs Lounge or the Auctioneer Bar.

 Related: Food Halls Offer a Tour of Tastes